Learning to Ingest Every Lesson

 Trying to forget our failures will only stunt our growth.
 Click To Tweet

 Isaiah 26:3 says, “You will keep the mind that is dependent on You in perfect peace, for it is trusting in You.”
 As we learn to depend on the Lord’s strength rather than our own, he provides us with the peace we need to face our shortcomings.
-Once we can meet them head-on, we can seek God with a willing heart and ask for help.
+And once we can meet these shortcomings head-on, we’ll be able to seek God with a willing heart and ask for help.

 James 1:5 says, “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.”
 God wants us to come to him for direction, but as the text goes on to say in James 1:6, he expects us to trust and apply that wisdom.
 If we utilize the wisdom God freely provides, we can be more successful in the areas we have been trying forget.
 It won’t be easy, and we will probably still mess up.
 But with the Lords’ help, we can start to look at our mistakes as detours that offer growth opportunities instead of dead ends that lead to nowhere.

-Lord your word tells us not to be anxious for anything (Phil.
-4:6-7) Help us remember to bring our requests to you so that we can rest in your perfect peace.
-When we do fall short, help us to grow from our mistakes and to apply what we have learned.
-We thank you that we can depend on your strength to carry us through the troubles we face.
-We ask that you’ll guard our hearts and minds in Christ Jesus so that His power burns bright enough in us for all to see.
+Lord your word tells me not to be anxious about anything (Phil.
+4:6-7) Help me remember to bring my requests to you so that I can rest in your perfect peace.
+Please give me the strength and courage to evaluate my shortcomings so that I can learn from them.
+When I do fall short, help me to grow from my mistakes and apply what I have learned.
+Lord, I thank you that I can depend on your strength to carry me through the troubles I face.
+I ask that you guard my heart and mind in Christ Jesus so that His power burns bright enough in me for all to see.
 In Jesus, name Amen!

 Thank you Thank you for joining me for part three of When The Answer Is To Fail.
 I hope and pray these words will fill you with the hope and encouragement you need as you learn to turn failures into successes.